clearwaterdigital/cloudmapper/README.md

 # Using a Docker container
 The docker container that is created is meant to be used interactively.
+Alternatively use docker-compose, see next section.

 ```
 docker build -t cloudmapper .